-SHERPA provides the possibility to output events - either to file or to screen - in two other output formats: the user may output events in the HepEVT common block structure or in the HepMC format [33].
+SHERPA provides the possibility to output events - either to file or to screen - in two other output formats: the user may output events in the HepEVT common block structure or in the HepMC format [32].
 The authors of SHERPA assume that the user is sufficiently acquainted with these formats when selecting them.

-In order to write events into files, one of the keywords SHERPA_DUTPUT, HEPEVT_DUTPUT, or HEPMC_DUTPUT has to be provided with a name.
-In case the SHERPA output is to be translated into one of the other formats, the EVENT_MODE has to be set accordingly.
+In order to write events into files, one of the keywords SHERPA_OUTPUT, HEPEVT_OUTPUT, or HEPMC_OUTPUT has to be provided with a name.
+See section 4.2.1 for information about these switches.